RasaHQ/paraphraser/Readme.md

 #### Interactive mode

-As the name suggests, this mode lets you generate paraphrases in an online setting.
+As the name suggests, this mode lets you generate paraphrases in an online setting on the CLI.
 To start the tool in this mode -

 ```bash
 docker run --rm -it \